Is it a bot? Or is it a human?

 Businesses use chatbot software to reduce unnecessary labor, money, and time, especially when responding to customer service and sales questions.

 As technology advances, more aspects of our lives are becoming digitized, from online banking to online doctor consultations.
-While this can provide convenience and accessibility, it can also pose a risk of sharing sensitive personal information online.
+This shift towards digitalization, often facilitated by innovations like banking cloud migration, can provide convenience and accessibility, it can also pose a risk of sharing sensitive personal information online.

 There's a problem with chatbot software…